bytecodealliance/wasm-micro-runtime/README.md

 ```

 **Base library**<br/>
-The basic support like communication, timers etc is already available.
-The header files is ```lib/app-libs/base/wasm-app.h```, it includes request and response APIs, event pub/sub APIs and timer APIs.
-Please be noted that they may not work if you have no corresponding framework to work with them.
+The basic support for communication, timers etc is already available.
+You can refer to the header files ```lib/app-libs/base/wasm-app.h``` which contains the definitions for request and response APIs, event pub/sub APIs and timer APIs.
+Please be noted that these APIs require the native implementations.
 The API set is listed as below:
 ``` C
 typedef void(*request_handler_f)(request_t *) ;